a christian perspective on the world today

 There is a lot of vaping going on in young people aged between 18 and 24.
 Despite a good amount of debate about the health effects of vaping, there is scant discussion around the risk of passive vaping and the consequences for the health and wellbeing of non-vapers and their right to inhale clean air.

-Breathing out, breathing in
+breathing out, breathing in

 Researchers have examined the content of exhaled vapour from users in confined spaces, like cars, and larger venues.
 Although levels were lower than for tobacco cigarettes, they described levels of the exhaled toxic substances as “ambient air pollution” that should be avoided to protect the health of non-smokers and non-vapers.